 The National Highway Traffic Safety Administration also describes the other types of protective gear, besides the helmet, that should be utilized while riding a motorcycle.
 In addition to the helmet, eye gear constitutes the second most important protection.
 The reason being that many motorcycles do not have windshields – the riders must take precautions that their eyes are protected from insects, dirt, rocks and other airborne matter.
 The National Highway Traffic Safety Administration suggests that good quality goggles should be chosen, glasses with plastic or safety lenses, or a helmet equipped with a face shield.
 Additionally, the right shoes, gloves, and clothing should be worn to “not only provide comfort against the elements” but also to provide padding between the body and the pavement should a crash occur.

 Call a New Port Richey Motorcycle Crash Attorney Today

 If you are a passenger who has been involved in a New Port Richey motorcycle accident and you are not clear as to what your rights are and how to recover for the injuries you sustained in the accident, please call one of our experienced attorneys today.
 During our free consultation, we will examine the circumstances of the accident, any other intervening circumstances that led to the accident and what your next steps should be.
-Please call our New Port Richey office of Dolman Law Group at (727) 853-6275 for a free consultation today.
+Please call our New Port Richey office of Sibley Dolman Gipe Accident Injury Lawyers, PA at (727) 477-9660 for a free consultation today.

 5435 Main Street